alstat/QuranTree.jl/docs/src/man/transliteration.md

 Transliteration
 =====
-For transliteration, we can use [Yunir.jl](https://github.com/alstat/Yunir.jl), a package for Arabic NLP tasks.
-Buckwalter is the default transliteration based on the Quranic Arabic Corpus [encoding](https://corpus.quran.com/java/buckwalter.jsp).
-The transliteration is done via the `encode` function of [Yunir.jl](https://github.com/alstat/Yunir.jl), for example, the following will transliterate the first verse of Chapter 1:
+For transliteration, we will use [Yunir.jl](https://github.com/alstat/Yunir.jl), a lightweight Arabic NLP toolkit.
+[Yunir.jl](https://github.com/alstat/Yunir.jl) uses Buckwalter as the default transliteration based on the Quranic Arabic Corpus [encoding](https://corpus.quran.com/java/buckwalter.jsp).
+The transliteration is done via the `encode` function, for example, the following will transliterate the first verse of Chapter 1:
 ```@setup
 using Pkg
 Pkg.add("Yunir")